wardle/hermes/README.md

 for any special hardware, or any special dependencies such as setting up your own elasticsearch or solr cluster.
 You just need a filesystem!
 Many other tools take hours to import the SNOMED data; you'll be finished in less than 10 minutes!

+A HL7 FHIR terminology facade is under development : [hades](https://github.com/wardle/hades).
+This exposes the functionality available in `hermes` via a FHIR terminology API.
+This already supports search and autocompletion using the $expand operation.

 ### A. How to download and build a terminology service